JowaDev/interview/README.md

 # Interview Preparation Application for Jobs Interview

-This repository contains an application designed to assist students and professionals in IT management to prepare for job interviews.
+This repository contains an application designed to assist students and professionals to prepare for job interviews.
 The project allows users to practice answering typical interview questions categorized into three
 groups: soft skills, hard skills, and mixed questions.